matalina/mdwiki/readme.md

 # MDwiki

 A static file wiki-like system using markdown formatting.
+There are two unique branches - master implements an all public site, private implements an all private site.

 ## Features
 * MDwiki has multiple storage types (dropbox, local, aws, rack by default - can add anything in the [Flysystem](http://flysystem.thephpleague.com/) or create your own adapters) - **defaults to local storage in storage/app/content**